-The Food and Beverage Importers Association (FBIA) is Australia’s peak industry body representing members with imported food regulators, the supply chain, and international trade and development organisations.
+The Food and Beverage Importers Association (FBIA) is Australia’s peak industry body representing members with imported food regulators, food authorities, the supply chain, international trade and development organizations.
 The FBIA provides a personalised service to support the commercial outcomes of its members while meeting public health policies.

 FBIA members import a range of products including beverages, retail ready foods, fresh produce, and ingredients for further processing.
 Products transverse a range of commodities such as fruit and vegetables, nuts, dairy, seafood, confectionery, oils, and retorted foods.